aj-in/DSA-Solutions/DataLemur/SQL/ Medium/solutions.md

 Rank and Dense rank skip numbers or duplicate them on collisions & offset 3 will not be useful as it is global

-Row_number() window functions is ideal  as we fileter by a new column we create and no issues of collision
+Row_number() window functions are ideal as we filter by a new column we create, and no issues of duplicate ranks for collision test cases

 <br>
 <br>